 How the Test will Feel

 You will not feel anything beyond the normal birthing process.

 Cord blood testing is done to measure the following in your baby's blood:

 - Blood culture (if an infection is suspected)

-- Blood gases, to evaluate the oxygen, carbon dioxide, and pH levels
+- Blood gases (including oxygen, carbon dioxide, and pH levels)

 - Blood sugar level